pnordahl/monorail/README.md

 # Tutorial

-NOTE: You may want `jq` installed to pretty-print the output from various steps in this tutorial.
+To illustrate multi-language command executables, ensure that `awk` and `python3` are installed.
+Additionally, you may want `jq` installed to pretty-print the output from various steps in this tutorial.
 If you don't want to install it, you can just omit any `| jq` that you find.

 In this tutorial, you'll learn about:

   * mapping repository paths
   * analyzing changes
   * defining and executing commands
-  * command logging
+  * logging
   * checkpointing

 ## One-time setup